Gravy77/milk_python_game/README.txt

 Arvid Yuen
 2020-02-15

-This is a simple text based web-game written in Python 3.7.
+This is a simple text game written in Python 3.7.
 It uses Python classes, inheritance, dictionaries, loops and other Python syntax to form a working game.
 The web interface uses html and css.
-It uses the flask module to create a virtual environment from which can be accessed as a web application.
+It implements the flask module to create a virtual environment which can be accessed as a web application.
 The game uses the session module to store session data.

 Please see the screenshots by downloading and extracting the screenshots.zip folder.

-***Instructions***
+***Instructions to play the game***

 1. Download and extract the milkseeker.zip folder.